I am an introvert. One of many introverts that struggle to fit into an extroverted society.

 I need time to process things.
 On occasion, I can say yes to something spontaneously, but other times I need time to think about it.

-Don’t get me wrong I’m very decisive and quick at making decisions.
-In that department, I am certainly not a procrastinator, but just don’t put me on the spot surround by noise and people and expect me to jump to it.
+Don’t get me wrong; I’m very decisive and quick at making decisions.
+In that department, I am indeed not a procrastinator, but just don’t put me on the spot surround by noise and people and expect me to jump to it.
 The quickest solution is not always the best one.